Glossa

 Background:

 AI tools are a dime a dozen these days, but Glossa differentiates itself as a tool for implementation consultants to easily generate requirements from zoom meetings, documents, emails, videos, and more.
-Glossa centralizes all of this information, allowing both the client and the consultant to upload data.
+Glossa centralizes all of this information, allowing both the client and the consultant to upload and access project data.
 It can track task progress, reduce redundancy and manual data entry, and crucially - integrate with Google, Outlook, Onedrive, Zoom, and Teams.
 Pretty nifty!

 The Problem: